Tuesday, October 1, 2024

 Overall, the breakfast was quite good, and the service was excellent.

 After breakfast, Inna ordered an UberX to Jeronimos Monastery, for which I had tickets for admission at 09:30.
-We arrived at around 09:40, and I queued up in a very long line.
+We arrived around 09:40, and I queued for a very long line.
 Despite having tickets, I had to wait almost an hour before being allowed entry.

 The Jeronimos Monastery was quite large, with many elaborate stone carvings.
 We started on the 2nd floor and then walked down to the first floor.
 It was quite beautiful and peaceful.